Quantitative Understanding of VAE as a Non-linearly Scaled Isometric Embedding: Derivations and proofs in Section

+This appendix explains more precise derivation of KL divergence approximation.
+First, we show the approximation for the Gaussian prior.
+We also show at the end of this appendix that our approximation also holds for arbitrary prior.

-This appendix explains the detail how KL divergence can be interpreted as a rate in the transform coding.
+In the case of Gaussian prior, we show that KL divergence can be interpreted as an amount of information in the transform coding \citep{TransformCoding} allowing the distortion ${\sigma_{j(\vx)}}^2$.
 In the transform coding, input data is transformed by an orthonormal transform.
 Then, the transformed data is quantized, and an entropy code is assigned to the quantized symbol, such that the length of the entropy code is equivalent to the logarithm of the estimated symbol probability.
+Here, we assume ${\sigma_{j(\vx)}}^2 \ll 1$ will be observed in meaningful dimensions as shown later.